Pugsby/brainfuckInJs/README.md

 "Me: Hey!
-Do you like my minecraft skin?"
+Do you like my minecraft skin?"<br>
 "Them: What the fuck is a .bf file!?"